klingtnet/lpug-Rust/lpug-Rust.md

 - infrastructure to immature for productive use (depends)
 - steep learning curve (fight against the borrow checker)
 - debugger support could be better
+- immature ecosystem, mostly due to the short lifetime of Rust

 ---